tiagoboeing/anywhere-webcomponents/CONTRIBUTING.md

 npm start
 ```

-To build the component for production, run:
+To build the component on production mode, run:

 ```bash
 npm run build